Sibicle/nedell-folio/content/projects/dsr.md

 +++
 title = "The Donor Sibling Registry community engagement platform" description = "The DSR is _the_ hub for donor-conceived people, their families, and interested donors.
 Members are able to connect with each other and share their experiences.
-The site as a thriving userbase, but was build in PHP in the early 2000's, patched multiple times over the years, and in desperate need of a rebuild."
+The site has a thriving userbase, but was build in PHP in the early 2000's, patched multiple times over the years, and in desperate need of a rebuild."
 +++

 * Extensively analyzed the old site's code, to be able to replicate functionality on the new site.